midonet/arrakis/puppet/modules/hadoop-zookeeper/README.md

-this is a manual copy from https://github.com/apache/bigtop/tree/master/bigtop-deploy/puppet/modules/hadoop-zookeeper.
+This module has started as a copy from https://github.com/apache/bigtop/tree/master/bigtop-deploy/puppet/modules/hadoop-zookeeper.

-we changed the package name, so this is divergent from upstream now.
+In the meantime i made some major modifications.

+Please make sure that the id of your first zookeeper node is 1 when constructing the ensemble id values.